Counsel at Fultz Maddox Dickens PLC

 I joined FMD as an associate in 2013, after a judicial clerkship for United States District Court Chief Judge Jennifer B. Coffman of the Eastern and Western Districts of Kentucky.
 In 2016, I left the firm to serve as an Assistant United States Attorney with the Eastern District of Kentucky, where I primarily prosecuted civil health care fraud.
 I rejoined the firm in late 2017 with a much broader knowledge of what all is involved with "big misunderstandings" with Uncle Sam.

-I'm licensed and admitted in Kentucky (2011), and additionally admitted in the Eastern District of Kentucky, the Western District of Kentucky, the Southern District of Indiana, the Sixth Circuit Court of Appeals, and the Seventh Circuit Court of Appeals.
+I'm licensed and admitted in Kentucky (2011) and admitted to the United States courts of the Eastern District of Kentucky, the Western District of Kentucky, the Southern District of Indiana, the Sixth Circuit Court of Appeals, and the Seventh Circuit Court of Appeals.

-I'm a member of the Kentucky Bar Association and the Louisville Bar Association.
+I'm a member of the Kentucky Bar Association, the Louisville Bar Association, and the Kentucky chapter of the Federal Bar Association.
 I'm also a member of the American Health Lawyers Association and the International Legal Technology Association.